 You're so expensive!
 Isn't that just a camera and a computer in that machine?
 So how much can one expect to pay for an average 3-hour party?

 My response has always been a range.
 I always tell people that they could expect to pay anywhere between $200 – $1500!
 And while the cheaper end of the spectrum might sound very good, remember the old adage – “you get what you pay for”.

 When prospective clients ask us about our pricing, we start the conversation by walking them through our services and the experience that comes with it.
 We are there to help provide a form of entertainment to their guests.
 We're there to engage their guests and show them a great time.
 All of our hosts have three things in common – GREAT personalities, fantastic communication skills, and the ability to make guests comfortable in front of the camera.
 Simply put, we help make the party epic!

 Once we go over these items, we start talking about our pricing packages and the way they're structured.
 Even though a client might opt for our 3-hour package, they are essentially paying for more than just the three hours that we have the photo booth open.
 So here's a quick breakdown of how a typical 3-hour event runs:

-- 1 hour travel time to the venue (we live in the SF Bay Area)
+1 hour travel time to the venue (we live and work in the SF Bay Area)

-Once I’m home, I start uploading my files to my Drobo and within minutes, it stores these new files on Back Blaze , an online cloud backup service.
+Once I'm at the office, I start uploading my files to my Drobo and within minutes, it stores these new files on Back Blaze , an online cloud backup service.
 You can never be too careful so always have redundant backup whenever possible.
-Average time: 30 minutes.
+Average time: 30 minutes